shawngraham/demo/index.md

 # Welcome to the Demo

 This is a demo page.
-It can have lots of things, including [links|demo-reflection].
+It can have lots of things, including [links|demo-reflection.md].